pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 One important subset of ABI concerns is the CPU architecture for which a binary artefact has been built.
-Attempting to run a binary on hardware that doesn't match the CPU architecture (or architecture variant [^1]) for which the binary was built will generally lead to crashes, even if the ABI being used is otherwise compatible.
+Attempting to run a binary on hardware that doesn't match the CPU architecture (or architecture variant[^1]) for which the binary was built will generally lead to crashes, even if the ABI being used is otherwise compatible.

-[^1] e.g., the x86-64 architecture has a range of well-known extensions, such as
+[^1]:
-     SSE, SSE2, SSE3, AVX, AVX2, AVX512, etc.
+    E.g., the x86-64 architecture has a range of well-known extensions, such as SSE, SSE2, SSE3, AVX, AVX2, AVX512, etc.

 ## Current state

-Historically, it could be assumed that an executable or library would be compiled for a single CPU archicture.
+Historically, it could be assumed that an executable or library would be compiled for a single CPU architecture.
 On the rare occasion that an operating system was available for mulitple CPU architectures, it became the responsibility of the user to find (or compile) a binary that was compiled for their host CPU architecture.